MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 # Driver Verifier

 Driver Verifier monitors Windows kernel-mode drivers and graphics drivers to detect illegal function calls or actions that might corrupt the system.
-Driver Verifier can subject the Windows drivers to a variety of stresses and tests to find improper behavior.
-You can run Driver Verifier on multiple drivers simultaneously, or on one driver at a time.
+Driver Verifier can subject Windows drivers to a variety of stresses and tests to find improper behavior.
 You can configure which tests to run, which allows you to put a driver through heavy stress loads or through more streamlined testing.
+You can also run Driver Verifier on multiple drivers simultaneously, or on one driver at a time.

 > [!Caution]
 > <ul><li>Running Driver Verifier could cause the computer to crash.</li>
 > <li>You should only run Driver Verifier on computers that you are using for testing and debugging.</li>
 > <li>You must be in the Administrators group on the computer to use Driver Verifier.</li>
-> <li>Driver Verifier is not included in Windows 10 S, so we recommend testing driver behavior in Windows 10 instead.</li></ul>
+> <li>Driver Verifier is not included in Windows 10 S, so we recommend testing driver behavior on Windows 10 instead.</li></ul>

 ## Where can I download Driver Verifier?

-You don't need to download Driver Verifier, because it is included with Windows (except for Windows 10 S) in %windir%\system32\ as Verifier.exe.
-Driver Verifier is not distributed as a download package.
+You don't need to download Driver Verifier, because it is included with Windows (except for Windows 10 S) in %WinDir%\system32\ as Verifier.exe.
+Driver Verifier is not distributed separately as a download package.

 For information about changes in Driver Verifier for Windows 8.1 and previous versions of Windows, see <a href="driver-verifier--what-s-new.md" data-raw-source="[Driver Verifier: What's New](driver-verifier--what-s-new.md)">Driver Verifier: What's New</a>.